mahidulhq/mahidulhq.github.io/_posts/2026-01-21-symbolic-links.md

 Enable or disable configs **without duplication**.

 ### 5. Cross-Directory Access Without Chaos

 Symlinks let you:

 - Keep logical structure
 - Avoid physically moving files
 - Maintain compatibility paths

 This is critical in large systems.

 ## 6. Common Mistakes

 1. **Deleting the target breaks the symlink**
     - The link still exists
     - It just points to nothing
 2. **Copying symlinks**
     - Some tools copy the link
     - Others copy the target
     - Always check behavior

 3. **Overusing symlinks**
     - Too many links → debugging becomes harder
     - Use them deliberately

 Symlinks are a tool, not a crutch.

 ## 7. When You Should NOT Use Symlinks

 Do not use symlinks when:

 - You need guaranteed availability
 - The target path is unstable
 - You do not control the filesystem layout

 Blind symlink usage leads to fragile systems.

+---

-_And that is all,.Keep exploring, stay curious :)_
+_And that is all,.Keep exploring, stay curious._